kotools/types/.github/ISSUE_TEMPLATE/security.md

 ---
 name: 🔒️ Security vulnerability
-about: Report a security vulnerability.
+about: Template for reporting a security vulnerability.
 title: 🔒️ Security vulnerability
 labels: security
 ---